The Amazing Race: Parodies

 In 2015, a Canadian animated Amazing Race parody program titled The Ridonculous Race aired on Teletoon and Cartoon Network.
-The show itself is a spin-off the Total Drama series (which is, in turn, a parody of other reality shows, predominately Survivor).
+The show itself is a spin-off the Total Drama series (which is, in turn, a parody of other reality shows, predominantly Survivor).
 The animated show features 18 teams of two who will compete in a race around the world for C$1,000,000.
 The show is hosted by Don, who is modelled after The Amazing Race US host, Phil Keoghan.
 The teams race to "Don Boxes" to receive their next "travel tip", which will instruct the teams to complete challenges and go to other locations.
 Like The Amazing Race, there are a variety of challenge types.
 There are "either or"; in which the teams are given a choice of two choices (like a Detour), a "botch or watch"; which only one member of the team can complete the task (like a Roadblock), and "all-ins"; in which both members must complete the given task.
 At the end of each episode, there is a "Chill Zone" which the teams may rest until the next episode.
 Teams check into the "chill zones" by stepping on the "carpet of completion".
 The last team to set foot on the carpet may be eliminated from the race.
 The first team to reach the final "chill zone" will win C$1,000,000.

-In the adult sitcom show American Dad, there is an episode called "The Bitchin Race", where the show's characters compete in a reality show that's similar to The Amazing Race.
+In the adult sitcom show American Dad, there is an episode called "The Bitchin Race", where the show's characters compete in a reality show that resembles The Amazing Race.
 The episode also featured Phil Keoghan portraying the host of the show himself.